Silence not an option, say police as record reward offered to find girl’s killer

 “It’s important for me to stress that over all those decades, Crimestoppers has kept our 100% guarantee of anonymity.
 We never record calls or ask for your personal details.
 All incoming phone calls are scrambled, so we can never call you back or use 1471 to know who you are.”

+The previous record reward offered by Crimestoppers was £100,000 in 2018 for information leading to the conviction of the assassin of notorious conman John “Goldfinger” Palmer outside his home in Essex – which remains outstanding.

-To be eligible for this reward, people must contact Crimestoppers on either freephone 0800-555-111 or by visiting its website www.crimestoppers-uk.org
+To be eligible for the reward over Olivia’s murder, people must contact Crimestoppers on either freephone 0800-555-111 or by visiting its website www.crimestoppers-uk.org

 Register for free to continue reading